USA Spouse Visa for Immigrants – Visa Sponsorship in USA

 1. Filing the Petition

-• For IR1/CR1 Visa: The U.S. citizen or LPR must file Form I-130 (Petition for Alien Relative) with USCIS.
-This form establishes the relationship between the petitioner and the foreign spouse.
+• For IR1/CR1 Visa: The U.S. citizen or LPR must file Form I-130 (Petition for Alien Relative) to establish the relationship between the petitioner and the foreign spouse.

 2. USCIS Processing

-Once the petition is submitted, USCIS will review it to verify the relationship and eligibility.
+After submission, USCIS reviews the petition to verify the relationship and eligibility.
 If approved, the petition is forwarded to the National Visa Center (NVC) for further processing.

-• Processing Time: The processing time can vary depending on the visa category and the country of origin.
-For IR1/CR1 visas, it typically takes 7 to 14 months.
-K-3 visa processing may take slightly less time, but it does not guarantee an immediate green card.
+• Processing Time: Processing time can vary depending on the visa category and country of origin.
+Typically, the IR1/CR1 visa takes 7 to 14 months, while the K-3 visa may take slightly less time, but it does not guarantee immediate Green Card status.

 3. National Visa Center (NVC) Processing

 After USCIS approval, the NVC assigns a case number and requests the required fees and documentation.
-The applicant must submit:
+The applicant must submit the following:

 • Supporting Documents: This includes birth certificates, marriage certificates, police certificates, passport copies, and proof of the petitioner’s U.S. citizenship or LPR status.

-• Affidavit of Support: The petitioner must complete Form I-864, agreeing to support the spouse financially to ensure they do not become a public charge.
+• Affidavit of Support: The U.S. spouse must complete Form I-864, agreeing to financially support the immigrant spouse.

 4. Visa Interview at the U.S. Embassy/Consulate

-Once all documents are reviewed and approved, the NVC schedules a visa interview at the U.S. embassy or consulate in the applicant’s home country.
+Once the documents are reviewed and approved, the NVC schedules a visa interview at the U.S. embassy or consulate in the applicant’s home country.

-• Medical Examination: Before the interview, the applicant must undergo a medical examination by an authorized physician.
+• Medical Examination: The applicant must undergo a medical examination by an authorized physician.

 • Biometrics: Fingerprints and photos may be taken during the visa interview process.